zaragood/100-days-of-pyhon/README.md

 Feel free to explore each project's file for more details and to try them out!

+##Project 4: Secret auction bidding program
+- File: `auction_bit.py`
+- Description: This program allows users to participate in an auction bidding process.
+Participants can enter their names and bid amounts, and the program will determine the highest bidder at the end.

+# password_generator
+- File: `password_generator.py`
+- Description:  This program helps to generate random passwords with letters, numbers and symbols

 ## Contributing

 Contributions to this repository are welcome.
 If you have any suggestions, improvements, or additional projects to contribute, please feel free to open an issue or submit a pull request.